Vancouver Stock Exchange: Rounding errors on its Index price

-The history of the exchange's index provides a standard case example of large errors arising from seemingly innocuous floating point calculations.
-In January 1982 the index was initialized at 1000 and subsequently updated and truncated to three decimal places on each trade.
-Such a thing was done about 3000 times each day.
+The history of the exchange's index provides an example of large errors arising from the accumulation of seemingly minor round-off errors.
+In January 1982 the index was initialized at 1000 and iteratively updated with each subsequent trade.
+After each update, the index was truncated to three decimal places.
+The truncated value was used to calculate the next value of the index.
+Updates occurred approximately 3000 times each day.
 The accumulated truncations led to an erroneous loss of around 25 points per month.
 Over the weekend of November 25–28, 1983, the error was corrected, raising the value of the index from its Friday closing figure of 524.811 to 1098.892.